config-i1/greybox/cran-comments.md

 'doMC' is not available for Windows.
 Why 'vars' is not available, is not clear.

-**Rhub, Ubuntu Linux 16.04 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran:**
+**Rhub, Ubuntu Linux 20.04.1 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran:**
 >* checking package dependencies ...
 NOTE
 >Package which this enhances but not available for checking: ‘vars’

 Similar to the previous comments.
 Not clear, why.
 Both are on CRAN.

 **Debian Linux, R-devel, GCC ASAN/UBSAN**
 Fails, complaining that forecast package is not available.
-Not sure why.

 ## Downstream dependencies
 R CMD check on reverse dependencies of greybox are okay.